 Towards the end of his life he was highly interested in the work developed by Stephen Hawking, A History of Time, and in the catastrophe theory of the mathematician René Thom, with whom he was great friends.

-Dali's artwork after 1945 is a historical tour of the scientific events of this century, or at least of those that struck him most.
+Dali's artwork after 1945 is a historical tour of the scientific events of the 21st century, or at least of those that struck him most.
 Influences include the the atomic bomb, physics, quantum mechanics, the origins of life, evolution, mathematics, geometry, time travel, catastrophe theory and more!